Crime Prevention

 Neighborhood Watch Program

-• Residents are encouraged to report suspicious activity to the Springfield Police Department at 217-788-8311.
+Residents are encouraged to report suspicious activity to the Springfield Police Department at 217-788-8311.
+This is the non-emergency number and can be used to dispatch an officer on duty to check out a suspicious person or vehicle in the area.

-Street and alley patrols check the neighborhood every three months to identify property with garbage on the ground, trash in yards or against garages and along alleyways, high grass and weeds, broken windows and doors, damaged roofs and gutters, and general unkempt or distracting image.
-To participate contact Owen Anderson at 217-528-9107.
+Street and alley patrols check the neighborhood on an ongoing basis to identify property with garbage on the ground, trash in yards or against garages and along alleyways, high grass and weeds, broken windows and doors, damaged roofs and gutters, and general unkempt or distracting image.

-Group walks and cookout patrols are held during the spring and summer to show neighborhood solidarity and support for our police force.
+Group walks and cookouts are held during the spring and summer to show neighborhood solidarity and support for our police force.
 Flyers are passed out to all residents with information regarding emergency procedures and contact numbers.
 A cookout for all Springfield police officers and residents who participate in the program follows the walk.
-To participate contact Steve Combs at 217-494-6668.

 Park District Police